egandro/proxmox-cpu-affinity/README.md

 ## Testing scripts

-The `scripts/testing` folder has some dummy scripts to create, delete, start, and stop VMs.
+The `scripts` folder has some dummy scripts to create, delete, start, and stop VMs.
 The hookscript is automatically assigned.
 This is not installed in the `.deb` package.

 ## TODO